-As noted by the European Parliament, Schengen cooperation, which enshrines the freedom of movement of persons within the EU, is at the core of the Area of freedom, security and justice.
+As noted by the European Parliament, Schengen cooperation, which has removed internal border controls within much of the EU, is a major achievement in the Area of freedom, security and justice.
 The European Council recalls its attachment to the further enlargement of the Schengen area.
 Provided that all requirements to apply the Schengen acquis have been fulfilled, the European Council calls on the Council, the European Parliament and the Commission to take all necessary measures to allow for the abolition of controls at internal borders with the remaining Member States that have declared their readiness to join the Schengen area without delay.